DenSkrytskyi/itu-ict-indicators-analysis/README.md

 This project directly aligns with the work of the ICT Data and Analytics Division (IDA) by demonstrating:

-- handling and validation of official ICT statistics;
+-handling and validation of official ICT statistics;

-- analytical use of ICT access, usage and price indicators;
+-analytical use of ICT access, usage and price indicators;

 -production of clear, policy-relevant visual outputs;

-- concise interpretation of statistical results for decision-making contexts.
+-concise interpretation of statistical results for decision-making contexts.

 ## 7. Tools and Environment